A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: State-of-the-art Deep Learning Studies

-Apart from CNNs that are good at extracting spatial features, RNNs are more capable of extracting temporal features from sequential signals.
-LSTM nets were applied to process discrete wavelet transforms and MFCCs for heart sound classification~\cite{ahmad2021automatic,khan2020automatic}.
-Deng et al.\ employed convolutional recurrent neural networks which combined the CNNs and RNNs~\cite{deng2020heart}.

-Additionally, there are also other classifiers used for heart sound classification, such as a stacked sparse autoencoder deep neural network~\cite{abduh2019classification} and a semi-non-negative matrix factorisation classifier~\cite{han2019heart}.
-More details can be found in the listed references.
+In addition to CNNs, which are effective for extracting spatial features, RNNs excel at capturing temporal features.
+LSTM-RNNs have been applied to process discrete wavelet transforms and MFCCs for heart sound classification~\cite{ahmad2021automatic,khan2020automatic}.
+Deng et al.~\cite{deng2020heart} employed convolutional recurrent neural networks (CRNNs), combining CNNs and RNNs, for heart sound classification.
+CRNNs were also used for detecting murmurs in~\cite{wang2020automatic}.
+In another study, LSTMs were combined with CNNs for abnormal heart sound detection in~\cite{pandya2022infusedheart}.
+Additionally, alternative classifiers have been used for heart sound classification, including a stacked sparse autoencoder deep neural network~\cite{abduh2019classification} and a semi-non-negative matrix factorisation classifier~\cite{han2019heart}.

-\sstitle{Deep learning on other features} Apart from the above excellent works about DL on time-frequency representations, other features extracted from heart sounds were also used as the input of DL models.
+\sstitle{Deep learning on other features} In addition to the excellent works mentioned above on DL applied to time-frequency representations, other features extracted from heart sounds have also been utilised\re{, including time-domain features, and 1D/2D frequency-based features}.

 i) \emph{Time-domain features}.
-Similar to features in classic machine learning, 1D time-domain features can be also fed into DL models for heart sound classification.
-For instance, instant energy of the heart sound was extracted and used as the input of stacked auto-encoder networks~\cite{deperlioglu2021heart}.
-Multiple statistical features (such as mean, median, variance, and many more) were extracted from all 75\,ms segments in each complete heart sound clip, and fed into a bidirectional LSTM (BiLSTM) net for classification in~\cite{fakhry2022comparison}.
+Similar to features used in classic ML approaches, 1D time-domain features can be also fed into DL models for heart sound classification.
+For instance, the instant energy of heart sounds was extracted as the input for stacked auto-encoder networks in~\cite{deperlioglu2021heart}.
+Additionally, multiple statistical features (\eg mean, median, and variance) were extracted from all 75\,ms segments in each complete heart sound clip and fed into a bidirectional LSTM (BiLSTM)-RNN model for classification in~\cite{fakhry2022comparison}.

 ii) \emph{1D frequency-based features}.
 Either 1D CNNs or feed-forward DNN models can be used to process 1D features.
-General frequency features and Mel domain features were fed into 1D CNNs and then the multiple CNNs were assembled for the final prediction in~\cite{ranipa2021multimodal}.
-Moreover, Mel spectrograms and MFCC were used to further extract features as the input of a 5-layer feed-forward DNN model in~\cite{chowdhury2020time}.
+In~\cite{ranipa2021multimodal}, general frequency features and Mel-domain features were fed into 1D CNNs, and then multiple CNNs were assembled for the final prediction.
+Mel spectrograms and MFCC were employed to extract additional features, serving as the input for a 5-layer feed-forward DNN model in~\cite{chowdhury2020time}.